Dispersive readout of Majorana qubits: Majorana transmon qubit

 This is compared to the result based on exact diagonalization of the qubit Hamiltonian in \cref{figure:majorana-transmon-dispersive-shift}~(c).
-We emphasize that~\cref{equation:majorana-transmon-dispersive-shift-effective} is a somewhat crude approximation similar in accuracy to the standard approximation used for conventional transmon qubits (Eq.
-(3.12) in Ref.~\cite{koch2007charge}).
+We emphasize that~\cref{equation:majorana-transmon-dispersive-shift-effective} is a somewhat crude approximation similar in accuracy to the standard approximation used for conventional transmon qubits [see Eq.
+(3.12) of Ref.~\cite{koch2007charge}].